CodeTribeLabs/burency-demo/README.md

 **Features:**

-- Used Flutter v3.7.0 and Material v3.0
+- Used Flutter v3.7.0 and Material v3.0.
+This is my platform of choice to have a single codebase.
+- The frontend in not only available for web deployment.
+It can also be deployed to Android, iOS, Mac, Windows and Linux devices.
 - State management using GetX
 - Used infinite scroll with lazy loading instead of pagination
 - Used RegEx validators and formatters on text field inputs to sanitize data